edgedb/imdbench/README.rst

 1. They can express deep or nested queries in a compact and intuitive way.
    Queries return objects, instead of a flat list of rows that must be manually denormalized.
-2. They allow schema to be modeled a declarative, object-oriented way.
+2. They allow schema to be modeled in a declarative, object-oriented way.
 3. They provide idiomatic, code-first data fetching APIs for different languages.
 This is particularly important as statically typed languages like Go and TypeScript gain popularity; the ability of ORMs to return strongly-typed query results in a DRY, non-reduntant way is increasingly desirable.